ABZ-Aaron/MediaApp/README.md

 # Media App

 This is a (mock) media app completed as part of an assessment using Tkinter.
-The purpose of this was more intended as practice working with Tkinter, rather than providing anything useful.
-Note that the app doesn't actually play media items.
+The purpose of this was more intended as practice working with Tkinter, rather than providing anything useful (Note that the app doesn't actually play media items!).

 ![](MediaApp.png)